anishgowda21/Udemy-Grabber/README.md

 ### A flutter app to grab Udemy courses which are temporarily free

-## If you like the project please :star: the project
+## If you like the project please :star: the repo

 ## Features!!
 - Get paid udemy courses for free using the coupen codes.